What makes Vanguard different?

-*Vanguard average expense ratio: 0.10%.
-Industry average expense ratio: 0.55%.
+*Vanguard average mutual fund expense ratio: 0.09%.
+Industry average mutual fund expense ratio: 0.54%.
 All averages are asset-weighted.
-Industry averages exclude Vanguard.
-Sources: Vanguard and Morningstar, Inc., as of December 31, 2021.
+Industry average excludes Vanguard.
+Sources: Vanguard and Morningstar, Inc., as of December 31, 2022.

 **Retirement plan recordkeeping and administrative services are provided by The Vanguard Group, Inc. (VGI).
 VGI has entered into an agreement with Newport Group, Inc., to provide certain plan recordkeeping and administrative services on its behalf.
 Custodial services are provided by Newport Trust Company, a wholly owned subsidiary of Newport Group, Inc. Newport Group, Inc., and Newport Trust Company are not affiliated with The Vanguard Group, Inc., or any of its affiliates.

 For more information about Vanguard funds or ETFs, visit vanguard.com to obtain a prospectus or, if available, a summary prospectus.
 Investment objectives, risks, charges, expenses, and other important information about a fund are contained in the prospectus; read and consider it carefully before investing.